Your partner in philanthropy. SEE advisor resources

 The grant will be awarded to organizations that:

-• Have been in existence for at least 5 years.
+- Have been in existence as a 501(c)(3) organization for at least 5 years.

-• Spend at least 75% or more of the annual operating budget on the delivery of its programs.
+- Spend at least 75% or more of its annual operating budget on the delivery of its programs.

-• Serve the general population, rather than a subset limited by various demographic data.
+- Serves the general population, rather than a subset limited by various demographic data.
+However, this does not preclude programs that serve youth of a particular age.

 Application Details